Campaign of Danture: Planning

 The campaign was masterminded by Francisco da Silva, captain of the fort at Colombo.
 His original plan was to enter Kandy with an expeditionary force in order to establish the princess Dona Catarina, then aged ten or twelve, on the Kandyan throne.
 Once Kandy was secured, she was expected to rule the kingdom as a vassal of the Portuguese king.

 Pedro Lopes de Sousa, a highly respected fidalgo from Trancoso, happened to call at Colombo on his way to Goa from Malacca, in order to pick up provisions and fresh water.
 Francisco da Silva received him well at the fort, and casually broached his plan.
 Silva also expressed a desire to lead the expedition, citing his long experience of fighting in Ceylon.
 He further requested Souza to pursue the matter in Goa, in order to obtain additional troops and other resources for the expedition.

 Sousa reached Goa in a few days and, as promised, he submitted the plan to the council of state.
 The council received the proposal enthusiastically, and unanimously approved its execution.
-They made three decisions, however, which were to have a crucial impact on the final outcome.
+They made three decisions, however, which were to have a crucial impact on the outcome.
 First, instead of appointing either Francisco da Silva or Pedro Homem Pereira, Captain-Major of Portuguese Ceylon, both of whom were veterans in warfare with the Sinhalese, the council entrusted the leadership of the expedition to Sousa.
 Reluctant to accept the task, Sousa made two demands on behalf of a nephew of his (name unknown): that he, instead of Pereira, be appointed Captain-Major of the Field, and that he be given Dona Catarina's hand in marriage.
 The council granted both requests, the latter under the condition that the marriage would be postponed until the Kingdom of Kandy was completely subjugated.
 They further granted Sousa the title of General Conquistador, the first ever created in Ceylon, with the administrative title of Governor and the field rank of Captain-General.